sateffen/coredns-ip-destination-guard/README.md

 BGP to routers and null-route every other IP.
 - Implement the rest of Microsoft's Zero Trust DNS.
 This includes local DNSSEC validation, DoH and mutual authentication (client certificates) with the DNS server.
+- Explore the direction of tracking DNS requests or connections by application, allowing for an even finer-grained control of destinations.